mark-watson/SwiftAI-book/manuscript/preface.md

 I live in Sedona Arizona with my wife and pet parrot.
 Our children and grandchildren live in California, Rhode Island, and the state of Washington.

-I am motivated to write this book to support developers who want to use Swift for AI applications.
-We will start with a few non-AI examples because we will use this material in later examples.
-Specifically, we will cover command line applications, using the embedded SQLite database, and web scraping.
-For me, these are low level techniques that show up in many of my projects.
+I have written 20+ books, mostly about artificial intelligence.
+I have over 50 US patents.

-We will then look at the AI technologies that I have used throughout my career: knowledge representation using semantic web and linked data, machine learning and deep learning, and natural language processing.
-I am grateful for the companies where I have worked (SAIC, Google, Capital One, Olive AI, etc.) that have supported this work since 1982.
+I write about technologies that I have used throughout my career: knowledge representation using semantic web and linked data, machine learning and deep learning, and natural language processing.
+I am grateful for the companies where I have worked (SAIC, Google, Capital One, Olive AI, Babylist, etc.) that have supported this work since 1982.

 As an author, I hope that the material in this book entertains you and will be useful in your work.